frankheat/offsecnotes/Android/Analysis and reversing/network interception.md

     chcon u:object_r:system_file:s0 /system/etc/security/cacerts/*
     ```

-The next time you could just run the step 6-9.
+**If you reboot your phone, you can simply repeat steps 6–9.**
 </details>

 <details><summary>Install system certificate on Android ≥ 14 guide</summary>

-1. Install the proxy certificate as a regular user certificate
+1. Install the proxy certificate as a regular user certificate.
-2. `adb shell`
+2. `adb shell`.
-3. Run [this script](https://httptoolkit.com/blog/android-14-install-system-ca-certificate/) by Tim Perry
+3. Run [the following script](https://httptoolkit.com/blog/android-14-install-system-ca-certificate/) by Tim Perry.

     ```sh
     # Create a separate temp directory, to hold the current certificates